Sydney's best beaches

 North of the city centre is Manly.
 Regular ferry services head to Manly from Circular Quay, allowing for some wonderful views of Sydney Harbour during the scenic 30-minute ride.
 Once at Manly, visit Manly SEA LIFE Sanctuary for one of the best indoor marine experiences around.

 Best places to surf in Sydney

-If learning to surf is one of your dreams, most surf beaches in Sydney offer lessons all year-round.
+If learning to surf is one of your dreams, most surf beaches in Sydney offer lessons year-round.
 Bondi and Manly are good choices for novices, while Narrabeen and Dee Why are known for their great surf breaks.
-To the south of Bondi Beach, the narrow inlet of Tamarama offers more of a challenge for board riders, so may be better suited to the more advanced.
+To the south of Bondi Beach, the narrow inlet of Tamarama offers more of a challenge for board riders and is better suited to the more advanced.
 Cronulla and Coogee are also popular surf spots.

 Sandcastles, surf, and fish and chips by the sea make Sydney’s beaches an ideal option for a day out with the family or a longer family holiday.
 Some of Sydney’s most kid-friendly beaches include Coogee with its gentle waters, Manly with its many beachside eateries and Balmoral, which has plenty of shade, parklands and calm waters.

 Palm Beach sits on a beautiful peninsula an hour north of Sydney – with the ocean on one side and tranquil Pittwater on the other.
 Palm Beach is the perfect place for dining out, with options ranging from luxurious Barrenjoey House to the shabby-chic Boathouse.
 Fans of the iconic Australian TV show Home and Away will know Palm Beach for its starring role as Summer Bay.